red-axe/am-editor/docs/config/upload.md

 The following plugins all rely on `engine.request.upload` to achieve upload

-We only need a simple configuration to upload
+We only need to follow the instructions of the corresponding plug-in and simply configure it to upload.

 -   ImageUploader
 -   FileUploader